SanderMertens/bake/README.md

 bake upgrade
 ```

 We will add support for package managers like brew in the future.
-Bake is currently only supported on Linux and macOS.
+Bake is currently only supported on Linux and MacOS.

 ## Getting started
-[useful tips for new bake users]

 The following commands are useful for getting started with bake.
 Also, check out the `bake --help` command, which lists all the options and commands available in the bake tool.